Colonial Penn Whole Life Insurance and More

 The older you are as an applicant at purchase/application time, the lower in financial value you will receive for the $9.95 per unit each month.

-You can only purchase up to 15 units, maximum.
+As of 2023 can purchase up to 15 units.
 This is regardless of your age.
 For someone in their later years and buying life insurance…well, you may not be able to buy a large enough policy to cover your final expenses and/or create the legacy for your family you want.

 The unit value of what you would be paying will be determined by your age at application.
 If you are 60 the “unit” value will be much greater than someone who is 75.